allegro/blog/_posts/2023-03-23-debugging-hangs.md

 place we got quite cosy in during this upgrade.

 ## The change
+Note that we keep versions as separate key–value pairs in `build.gradle` files and reference them in dependencies by key.
-The upgrade is trivial and as git diff looks like this
+Updating often means a single line change.
+The upgrade is trivial and as git diff looks like this.
 ```
 -        spring         : '5.3.24',
 -        spock          : '2.3-groovy-3.0',